 Black Widow has had her romantic moments.
 I believe she had some slight romantic feelings for Steve Rogers but due to them both being S.H.I.E.L.D agents that relationship was never meant to be.
 And then she had her little fling with Bruce Banner (yuck) which lasted all for one movie, that’s how unnecessary it was.
 I would love it if she didn’t have any romantic attachments in her stand-alone film.

 One of my problems with Wonder Woman was the romance between Diana Prince and Steve Trevor.
 I get it, her character is supposed to have a boyfriend, but this is the modern era.
 Do we really have to subject Wonder Woman to having a romantic relationship just because?
 Can’t we move beyond that and let their relationship stay on the friendly status until maybe their last moments together?
-Then when Steve confessed his love for her it would’ve undoubtedly resonated a lot harder than it actually did.
-And then if he had died and she had just found out he loved her her pain and anguish would’ve been a lot more relatable.
+Then when Steve Trevor confessed his love for her it would’ve undoubtedly resonated a lot harder than it actually did.
+And then if he had died and she had just found out he loved her that pain and anguish she felt would’ve been a lot more relatable.
 Unfortunately, that didn’t happen and that’s why I’m never watching that movie again.

 Black Widow is an awesome heroine.
 I don’t think we should subject her to having a romance if it isn’t sensible.
 Now she can flirt with whoever she wants but I don’t think she should fall in love with anybody in her movie.
 I like her as a strong, independent woman who isn’t used as simply a heroic, butt kicking love interest and I think it should continue that way.